The Cave Temples of Mamallapuram in India

 The first Pallava shrines were rock-cut cave temples.
 Gradually, these evolved to monolithic shrines carved out of huge rocks, and finally culminated in pyramid style or ‘structural temples’ built from scratch.
 To see all of these stages together, Mamallapuram is the place go.

-The rock monuments and cave temples of Mamallapuram - highlights
+Must-see rock monuments and cave temples in Mamallapuram

 There are many rock monuments and cave temples in Mamallapuram, it would be difficult to see them all with limited time.
 Instead, these are the ones you simply shouldn’t miss.